SWS-Methodology/faoswsFlag/README.md

 from unofficial sources (T); then the observation status flag of yield which is calculated by division of production by area harvested will be (T).

+** All work under this repository represents the latest status of development and made public for collaboration.
+It however, does not reflect the current state of the system and use of the program is at the discretionary of the users. **